wp-plugins/already-existing-tags/readme.txt

 == Changelog ==

+= 1.3 =
+* Ensure compatibility with WordPress 4.1
+* Added support for 'QUICK' and 'BULK' edit modes.
+* Slight changes at the administration panel.

 = 1.2 =
 * Ensure compatibility with WordPress 4.0
 * Added 'Do you like this plugin?' section to the administration panel.

 = 1.1 =
-* The .php files of the plugin cannot be accessed directly from now.
+* From now on, the .php files of the plugin are protected from direct access.
 * Fixed a bug with the .css style of the administration panel in some environments.
 * Fixed some other small bugs when WP_DEBUG is enabled.